ampleforth/ampleforth-contracts/README.md

 The challenge with the Ahoj.Token protocol is to coordinate the balance of the Ahoj assets issued on the X-chain and exported to the C-chain.
 The first approach adopted is that in the original Ampleforth / uFragment protocol the "gnos" can be considered the existing Ahoj assets in the C-chain.

-Ahoj is a Czech word from English ahoy. *Hello*: informal greeting said when meeting someone. *Bye*: informal farewell.
+Ahoj is a Czech word from English ahoy.
+The word Ahoj is used to say *Hello* (informal greeting said when meeting someone) or inclusive to say *Bye* (informal farewell).

 ## Mainnet
 The official Avalanche mainnet addresses are: